1

 Why this matters

 Real comprehension tasks often begin with a domain idea, not a file name: “Where is pinning implemented?” or “Where does completion change?”
 Concept location is the skill of turning that idea into a focused search path across files.
 This sprint is larger than the Part 1 React examples, but the goal is still bounded.
-Let’s see how far you can make it.
+Treat the timer as a way to notice whether your search path stayed focused.

 🎯 You will learn to